-Length/Credit: 4 quarters/ 2.5 credits per quarter; variable
+Length/Credit: 4 quarters/ 2.5 credits per quarter; variable credit

-Prerequisite: WHS student assistant application required;

-student must obtain permission to aid for chosen certificated staff member during a teaching period; 2.0 GPA or higher; final approval from administrator.
+Prerequisite: WHS student assistant application required; student must obtain permission to aid for chosen certificated staff member during a teaching period; 2.0 GPA or higher; final approval from administrator.

 This course is designed to provide students with the opportunity to assist administration, counseling, teaching, or other certificated staff during a period of the school day.
 The student will provide daily support required by staff, but will not be expected to complete curricular assignments.
+Students are limited in enrollment to one period of aiding at any one time.

 The student will adhere to the following guidelines: